YemreAybey/portfolio-kawasaki/README.md

 > cd into the directory

-> Open `index.html` file using your favourite broswer, if it doesn't open automatically.
+> Open `index.html` file using your favourite broswer.

 ## Authors